-- (a) Five (5) CXC/CSEC (General Proficiency Grades I-III from June 1998) or GCE/BGCSE O'Level (Grades A-C) with compulsory subjects: Mathematics and English Language in addition to two (2) CAPE subjects (Units 1 and 2) or GCE/BGCSE A' Level passes in a minimum of two (2) subjects; or - (b) An Associate degree, Diploma and/or Certificate from other approved tertiary institutions having attained a B+ average or a minimum GPA of 2.5; or - (c) High School Grade 12 transcript with a minimum GPA of 3.0 and a minimum SAT I score of 1700 plus a minimum of two (2) SAT II subjects at a score of 500 or above or successful completion of Advanced Placement Courses or the International Baccalaureate programme.
+(a) Five (5) CXC/CSEC (General Proficiency Grades I-III from June 1998) or GCE/ BGCSE O'Level (Grades A-C) with compulsory subjects: Mathematics and English Language in addition to two (2) CAPE subjects either at Unit 1 or 2 (Grade 1-4) and current registration for either Unit 1 or 2, or GCE/BGCSE A' Level passes in a minimum of two (2) subjects; or

+- (b) An Associate degree, Diploma and/or Certificate from other approved tertiary institutions having attained a B+ average or a minimum GPA of 2.5; or - (c) High School Grade 12 transcript with a minimum GPA of 3.0 and a minimum SAT I score of 1200 plus a minimum of two (2) SAT II subjects at a score of 500 or above or successful completion of Advanced Placement Courses or the International Baccalaureate programme.

 Note: Departmental requirements apply for the BSc.
-Social Work.
+Social Work programme.
 These include two (2) references, a personal statement and information on co- and extra-curricular activities and/or an interview.

-Minimum Requirements for the Four (4) Year Degree Programme (Part Time) Applicants must satisfy the requirements in either (a) or (b) below:
+Minimum Requirements for the Four (4) Year Degree Programme (Part Time)

+Applicants must satisfy the requirements in either (a) or (b) below:

-- (a) Five (5) CXC/CSEC (General Proficiency Grades I-III from June 1998) or GCE/BGCSE O'Level (Grades A-C) with compulsory subjects: Mathematics and English Language in addition to one (1) CAPE subject (Units 1 and 2) or one (1) GCE/BGCSE A'Level; or - (b) High School Grade 12 transcript with minimum GPA of 2.5 and a minimum SAT I score of 1500.
+- (a) Five (5) CXC/CSEC (General Proficiency Grades I-III from June 1998) or GCE/ BGCSE O'Level (Grades A-C) with compulsory subjects: Mathematics and English Language in addition to one (1) CAPE subject (Units 1 and 2) or one (1) GCE/BGCSE A'Level; or - (b) High School Grade 12 transcript with a minimum GPA of 2.5 and a minimum SAT I score of 1050.